 A series of competition wins and internationally acclaimed recordings have announced Gustav Piekut as a young pianist to be reckoned with.
-Still a student, his playing has been praised for its technique, intelligence, grace and power by critics in Denmark, Germany and the UK.
+Still a student, his playing has been praised for its technique, intelligence, grace and power by critics in Denmark and abroad.

-Gustav Piekut (b.
-1995 in Aalborg) grew up in and around Kolding on Denmark’s mainland peninsular Jutland and made his debut as a soloist with the South Jutland Symphony Orchestra at the age of 12.
-Two years later he embarked upon his first solo recital tour, and he has since appeared as a concerto soloist with the Danish National Symphony Orchestra, the Lithuanian National Symphony Orchestra and the Copenhagen Phil among others.
-He has given recitals at the Kissinger Sommer Festival, Hindsgavl Festival, the Black Diamond in Copenhagen and many other venues.
+Gustav Piekut was born in 1995 and grew up in and around Kolding on Denmark’s mainland peninsular Jutland and made his debut as a soloist with the South Jutland Symphony Orchestra at the age of 12.
+Two years later he embarked upon his first solo recital tour, and he has since appeared as a concerto soloist with renowned orchestras and given recitals at the Kissinger Sommer Festival, Hindsgavl Festival, Weilburger Schloßkonzerte, the Black Diamond in Copenhagen and many other venues.

-After studies at the Gradus Piano School with Martin Lysholm Jepsen, Gustav traveled to Germany where he was a pupil of Professor Klaus Hellwig at the University of the Arts, Berlin.
-After that, he finished his postgraduate studies with Prof. Jens Elvekjær.
-He took further lessons with Julia Mustonen-Dahlkvist.
+After studies at the Gradus Piano School with Martin Lysholm Jepsen, Gustav traveled to Germany where he was a pupil of Prof. Klaus Hellwig at the University of the Arts, Berlin.
+During his studies in Berlin, he was a stipendiate of Studienstiftung des Deutschen Volkes.
+After that, he embarked on his postgraduate studies with Prof. Jens Elvekjær.
+He took further lessons with Prof. Julia Mustonen-Dahlkvist.